drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </p>
 <br>

-In the following figure we pulse the shift gate once and start the readout, and measure the carry-over intensity as a function of the width of the pulse applied to the shift gate.
+In the following figure we measure the carry-over intensity as a function of the width of the pulse applied to the shift gate.
 We find that the "carry-over" signal decreases with an exponential time constant that corresponds to that of the charging curve for the shift gate and its driving circuit, 600 pf x 82 ohms = 49 nsec.
 In other words, phenomenologically the carry-over signal seems to follow the voltage that would be reached on the SH gate by the end of the pulse.
 By 500 nsecs we are close to the lower limit for a single SH pulse.

 <p align="center">
 <img src="Images/CarryOver_PulseWidth.jpg" width="65%">